fluid-project/handbook.floeproject.org/src/collections/techniques/en-CA/IntegratingSignLanguage.md

 ## Integrate the translation videos

-Once you receive the videos from the translators, here are a few things you should do.
+Here are a few suggestions for successful integration of the translation videos into your site.

 ### Label the videos

-Make sure to use a consistent and well-considered labeling convention because if you are not an ASL or LSQ user, it may be difficult to tell what content is in each video.
+Be sure to use a consistent and well-considered labeling convention.
+If you are not an ASL or LSQ user it may be difficult to know what the video content is.
 When labeling, consider:

 * How will you know what text is being translated in the video?
 * How will you label new versions of a video that may be revised and updated